pablodecm/phd_thesis/src/101_chapter_1.md

 provides a very accurate description of most of the observed properties and dynamics of the universe around us.
-It is constructed upon an innovative theoretical framework, generally referred as quantum field theory (QFT), and principles regarding basic symmetries.
+It is constructed upon an innovative theoretical framework, generally referred as quantum field theory (QFT), and principles regarding fundamental symmetries of the laws of nature.
 In this chapter, a non-exhaustive introduction to this theory and its descriptive reach will be provided together with a summary of the known limitations and possible extensions or alternatives.
-Given the experimental character of the research discussed in the following chapters, the aim of this chapter is not solely the discussion of the fundamental structure and properties of the theory, but also the methodology followed to compute predictions for observables that can be contrasted with empirical data.
+Given the experimental character of the research discussed in the following chapters, the aim of this chapter is not solely the discussion of the basic structure and properties of the theory, but also the methodology followed to compute predictions for observables that can be contrasted with empirical data.